Transient receptor potential channel: TRPM

 TRPM, M for "melastatin", was found during a comparative genetic analysis between benign nevi and malignant nevi (melanoma).
 Mutations within TRPM channels have been associated with hypomagnesemia with secondary hypocalcemia.
 TRPM channels have also become known for their cold-sensing mechanisms, such is the case with TRPM8.
 Comparative studies have shown that the functional domains and critical amino acids of TRPM channels are highly conserved across species.

 Phylogenetics has shown that TRPM channels are split into two major clades, αTRPM and βTRPM. αTRPMs include vertebrate TRPM1, TRPM3, and the "chanzymes" TRPM6 and TRPM7, as well as the only insect TRPM channel, among others. βTRPMs include, but are not limited to, vertebrate TRPM2, TRPM4, TRPM5, and TRPM8 (the cold and menthol sensor).
 Two additional major clades have been described: TRPMc, which is present only in a variety of arthropods, and a basal clade, which has since been proposed to be a distinct and separate TRP channel family (TRPS).

+TRPM_{PZQ}, a member of the TRPM family found in flatworms, is the likely primary target of the drug praziquantel, which is used as a treatment against infections by tapeworms, schistosomes, and other parasitic platyhelminths.